oerpub/oerpub.uidesigns.editor/notes/bookshelf-model.md

 1. You are not logged in. -- Needs to ask you to login in to the account you want to fork the book into.
 2. You already have a fork of this book. -- Needs to say "You already have a copy of this bookshelf.
 [Take me there] [Cancel].
 3. You are logged in and you don't have a fork. -- Needs to ask you to supply an id for this bookshelf and supply the current id by default.
 4. You have permission on the current book and thus get Save All instead of Fork.
-Do we want to have a way to fork the book anyway?
+Just add a "Fork this book" in the dropdown under "Save All".

 ### Change bookshelf (book repository)